ignitesol/webview-communicator/README.md

 ```

 #####2.
 Objective C
-In Objective C, the object that wants to expose itself to Javascript needs to implement the
+In Objective C, the object that wants to expose itself to Javascript needs to implement the 'MessageReciever'
-'MessageReciever' protocol.
+protocol.
 The protocol defines `receiveCallFromJS` method.
-Whenever an
-Objective C object is called from Javascript, the `receiveCallFromJS` method of the object recieves
+Whenever an Objective C object is called from Javascript,
-two arguments, the method is called name of the method called and the arguments passed to the method
+`receiveCallFromJS` is invoked with two arguments, the name of the method called from Javascript and the arguments
-as a `NSArray`.
+passed to the method packed in a `NSArray`.

 The `receiveCallFromJS` can then call the desired methods. eg